FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 2. FAQ on cyberlaw - Detailed questions

-2.1 You have an interesting definition and concept of what "cyberlaw" is, but it is different from how others describe it.
+2.1 You have an interesting definition and concept of what "cyberlaw" is, but it is different from how I have seen some others describe it.
 Who is right?

-"Cyberlaw" is a term with different meanings for different people.
-This book explores my understanding of it, and explains why, also presenting it so that everyone can grasp those first layers of understanding.
-After you read it, you get to decide how you want to think about it.
+"Cyberlaw" is a term with different meanings for different people, including among lawyers.
+This book explores my understanding of it, and explains why.
+I present it so that everyone can grasp those first layers of understanding.
+After you read it, you get to decide for yourself how to think about it.

 2.x Your question on a specific area of cyberlaw?